Leo Argyros (10th century): Personal life and family

+Career

 Pothos and Leo both followed military careers.
-According to Constantine VII Porphyrogennetos, already in 911, Leo, despite his youth, became military governor (strategos) of the theme of Sebasteia, with the rank of protospatharios.
+According to Constantine VII Porphyrogennetos, already in 911, Leo, despite his youth, became strategos of the theme of Sebasteia, with the rank of protospatharios.
 Both brothers played a distinguished role during the regency of Empress Zoe Karbonopsina (913–919).
 Leo and a younger brother, Romanos, participated in the campaign against Bulgaria that ended in the disastrous Battle of Achelous on 20 August 917.

-Under Romanos I Lekapenos (r.
+Under Romanos I (r.
 920–944), Leo reached the highest offices and attained the ranks of patrikios and eventually magistros.
 In April 922 he commanded, along with his brother Pothos, who was then Domestic of the Schools, the rhaiktor John, and the droungarios of the imperial fleet Alexios Mosele, the army that confronted a Bulgarian raid under the kavkhan Menikos, that had reached the outskirts of Constantinople.
 The subsequent Battle of Pegae was a rout for the Byzantines, but the two Argyroi managed to escape to safety in a nearby fort.
 At some point, Leo too served as Domestic of the Schools, but it is unclear when.
 Jean-François Vannier suggested the period between Pegae and June 922, when John Kourkouas held the post, but this seems too brief.
 Rodolphe Guilland also suggested a brief tenure sometime before 922, or perhaps after Romanos Lekapenos' fall in 944.
 On the other hand, it is also possible that Byzantine historians confused Leo with his brother Pothos.